x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/smime-exo/configure-smime-exo.md

 For more information about S/MIME in email clients, see the following topics:

 - **Outlook**: See the "Encrypting with S/MIME" section in [Encrypt email messages](https://support.microsoft.com/office/373339cb-bf1a-4509-b296-802a39d801dc).
-- **Outlook for iOS and Android**: [Deploying S/MIME certificates with Outlook for iOS and Android](/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android#deploying-smime-certificates-with-outlook-for-ios-and-android)
+- **Outlook for iOS and Android**: [Enabling S/MIME in the client](../../clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android.md#enabling-smime-in-the-client)
 - **Mail in iOS**: [Use S/MIME to send encrypted messages in an Exchange environment in iOS](https://support.apple.com/HT202345)

 You can also use the following parameters on the [New-MobileDeviceMailboxPolicy](/powershell/module/exchange/new-mobiledevicemailboxpolicy) and [Set-MobileDeviceMailboxPolicy](/powershell/module/exchange/set-mobiledevicemailboxpolicy) cmdlets in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) to configure S/MIME settings for mobile devices: